 - Today we head north and cross the Namibian border, driving through Mahango Game Reserve – known for its roan antelope and birdlife.
 Our destination is the 400-kilometre-long Caprivi Strip.
 As the country’s wettest region, it sustains a variety of animals – elephant are particularly numerous – and, with more than 450 bird species, it is one of southern Africa's top birding hotspots.

 - Accommodation: Lodge, Caprivi, 2-nights on full board basis

-- We visit Katima Mulilo, particularly known for the elusive and stunning Schalow’s Turaco, and go on wildlife drives and walks.
-The Caprivi’s wide diversity of species includes: rufous-bellied tit, racket-tailed roller, sharp-tailed starling, purple-banded sunbird, copper sunbird, wood owl, Eastern bearded scrub-robin, giant kingfisher, and African finfoot.
+- We visit Katima Mulilo, particularly known for the elusive and stunning Schalow’s turaco, and go on wildlife drives and walks.
+The Caprivi’s wide diversity of species includes: rufous-bellied tit, racket-tailed roller, sharp-tailed starling, purple-banded sunbird, copper sunbird, wood owl, bearded scrub-robin, giant kingfisher, and African finfoot.

 - Heading east across the border into Zambia, we aim to reach Livingstone in time for lunch.